GlareDB/glaredb/docs/exp-store.md

 Each file will try to reach some target size and/or number of rows, whichever is hit first.
 Once the file size reaches this target, it will undergo a split.

 Rows will be sorted by their primary key.
+This allows for easy partitioning, and it will also allow for faster primary key uniqueness checks, e.g. we could layer bloom filters on top of groups of record batches to avoid needing to read them in, and if bloom filter check indicates a possible duplicate, then we only need to scan a single record batch instead of the whole file.

 ### Delta files